How to Beat a Lobber in Tennis — (aka, the Pusher, Counterpuncher, Moonballer)

 - You may get a short ball for an easy winner / approach winner

 The key tactic to playing in no-man's land: Taking the lob out of the air.
 That's right: volley the ball.

 Usually the lobber's consistent shot is more of a moonball than a true lob.
 So if you're standing in no-man's land you're in the perfect position to hit a volley.
 It won't be a put-away volley, but it will be decent.
 This will return the ball to the lobber significantly faster than had you let it bounce and hit a groundstroke.
 Look at figure (b) below.

 2.)
 Observe shot tolerance and probability

 The pusher rarely has an excellent tennis shot (aka, a weapon).
-His admirable attribute are usually foot speed / retrieving, and keeping the ball in play.
-But, with keen observation you will still be able to identify a stronger wing.
+Their admirable attributes are usually foot speed / retrieving, and keeping the ball in play.
+But, with keen observation you ought to be able to identify a stronger wing.

 They might be more likely to make an error with their forehand, but you still have to observe.
 The pusher usually has "one" other shot they can play besides the moonball.
 It's typically the slice (usually a forehand slice!) or the accidental drop-shot (a failed slice that lands in play).
 Find out which wing is more likely to use the variety and keep that in mind.
 The counter puncher with that one extra shot can be crippling if you're pinned three feet behind the baseline.